-Don’t miss the lighting of the world’s most famous Christmas tree on 7 December 2017 in Trafalgar Square at 6pm.
+Don’t miss the lighting of the world’s most famous Christmas tree, which takes place in Trafalgar Square in December.
 The 25-metre high tree is a gift from the people of Norway to London, in thanks for Britain’s support in World War II.
 This historic tradition has happened every year since 1947, and signals the countdown to Christmas in London.

 Find out more at www.london.gov.uk/events